Experience the creative freedom of an entire mic locker—in a single microphone.

 Remember—it’s not about how you look when you’re recording in a pillow fort.
 It’s how your podcast sounds at the end of the day.
 And if you’re hard-pressed to find a spot that sounds good, you can pick up a tool that will help you reduce the noise of your space.
 Just google search “microphone reflection filter” and find one that fits your budget.

 OK.
 So you’ve found a good spot to record.
 You’re about to set up your microphone and start recording.
 But before you do anything else, plug in your headphones!
 Anyone involved in the recording should be wearing headphones.
-They don’t have to be fancy—they just need to be plugged in.
-This is especially critical if you’re doing an interview over Skype.
+There are literally thousands of headphones available on the market, but not all headphones deliver the same results for recording.
+Quality headphones like Blue’s Mix-Fi or Lola can help you improve your mixes and performances, and help eliminate unwanted background noise so you can monitor your performance with greater detail.

 You’ll also want to make sure that the output for your recording software is either set to your “Built-in” audio—the headphone port on your computer—or to your audio interface if you’re using one.
 Wearing headphones while recording is very important.
 They’ll improve the clarity of your podcast and your interviews, and reduce the chances of pesky feedback.

-For any recording software—Skype, Garage Band, Hindenburg Journalist, or other popular applications—you can choose the input for your recording.
+For any recording software—Skype, Garage Band, Hindenburg Journalist (available in Blue’s Yeti Podcaster Bundle), or other popular applications—you can choose the input for your recording.
 The input is the thing that captures the sound of your voice.
 It might be the mic on an iPhone headset, a USB mic like Yeti, the mic in your laptop, or a professional XLR microphone.

 While different microphones will capture your voice differently, most dedicated microphones will work just fine—and sound great—when you’re starting your podcast.
 What you don’t want is to deliver a sick performance into your expensive microphone, only to find out that you recorded the whole thing with your laptop mic by accident.